-Yes, TCA Cross are permanent - and we know patients love to make smart investments in procedures that provide permanent results, especially when theyre relatively inexpensive, as TCA Cross is.
+Yes, TCA Cross results are permanent – and we know patients love to make smart investments in procedures that provide permanent results, especially when they’re relatively inexpensive, as TCA Cross is.

 TCA Cross is a treatment where a very strong chemical acid peel, Trichloroacetic acid (TCA), to Chemically Reconstruct of Scarred Skin (CROSS).
 During this treatment, we apply TCA into ice pick scars or enlarged pores, causing the body to grow new skin in that area, closing in those deep indentations.
 The procedure is relatively painless, fast, cost-effective, and results are permanent.

 The strength for TCA used in TCA Cross technique varies – but we generally use between 50-100% is what has been used and studied clinically.
 Please note that TCA is most effective for Ice Pick Scars, but studies have shown that other types of acne scars respond better to different therapies.

 - How painful is TCA Cross?